 We are a clinical-stage biopharmaceutical company focused on developing and commercializing new chemical entities designed to alleviate pain and pruritus by selectively targeting kappa opioid receptors.
 We are developing a novel and proprietary class of product candidates that target the body's peripheral nervous system and have demonstrated efficacy in patients with moderate-to-severe pain without inducing many of the undesirable side effects typically associated with currently available pain therapeutics.

 Our most advanced product candidate, intravenous, or I.V., CR845, has demonstrated significant pain relief and a favorable safety and tolerability profile in three Phase 2 clinical trials in patients with acute postoperative pain.
-We plan to request an End of Phase 2 meeting with the Food and Drug Administration ("FDA") in the second half of 2014 to discuss the design of Phase 3 trials for I.V.
+We plan to request an End of Phase 2 meeting with the Food and Drug Administration ("FDA") before the end of 2014 to discuss the design of Phase 3 trials for I.V.
 CR845, in acute pain.
 Based on timelines for completion of Chemistry, Manufacturing and Controls ("CMC") requirements related to Active Pharmaceutical Ingredient ("API") synthesis and drug product manufacturing, we anticipate initiating Phase 3 trials early in 2015.
-In addition, we initiated a Human Abuse Liability Study of I.V.
-CR845 in July 2014 and intend to report top-line data from that study in the fourth quarter of 2014.
+In addition, in October 2014, we successfully completed a Human Abuse Liability ("HAL") trial of I.V.
+CR845.
+The top-line results from this HAL trial indicate that I.V.
+CR845 met the trial's primary endpoint by demonstrating highly statistically significant lower "drug liking" scores as measured by visual analog scale (VAS) Emax (p <0.0001) when compared to I.V. pentazocine, a Schedule IV opioid receptor agonist.
+I.V.
+CR845 also demonstrated highly statistically significant lower "feeling high," "overall liking," and "take drug again" scores (p <0.0001) as compared to pentazocine.
+Those scores represent standard subjective measures recommended by the FDA to assess a drug's abuse liability.
+The totality of results are supportive of the potential for CR845 to be the first Schedule V or non-scheduled peripheral opioid for acute pain.

 We are also developing an oral version of CR845, or Oral CR845, for acute and chronic pain.
 We have successfully completed a Phase 1 trial of a capsule formulation of Oral CR845 that established oral bioavailability parameters.
 In June 2014, we initiated a Phase 1 trial of a tablet formulation of Oral CR845 for which we anticipate top-line data in the fourth quarter of 2014.
 CR845 has exhibited anti-pruritic (anti-itch) potency in standard preclinical models.
-In June 2014, we filed an IND and in August 2014 we initiated a proof-of-concept Phase 2 study for I.V.
-CR845 for the treatment of uremic pruritus, a systemic condition with high prevalence in dialysis patients for which there are no approved therapeutics in the U.S. We expect to report top-line data from this trial in the first half of 2015.
+In June 2014, we filed an IND and in August 2014 we initiated a proof-of-concept Phase 2 trial for I.V.
+CR845 for the treatment of uremic pruritus, a systemic condition with high prevalence in dialysis patients for which there are no approved therapeutics in the U.S. We expect to report top-line dose-ranging pharmacokinetic (PK) and safety data from this trial before the end of 2014 and top-line efficacy results in the first half of 2015.